About SRTR Reports

 Organ Procurement Organization (OPO)-Specific Reports (OSRs)

-* As of 1/1/2021, LifeChoice Donor Services and New England Donor Bank have merged.
-OPO-specific reports (OSRs) will reflect this change beginning with the Spring 2021 OSRs (July, 2021).
+* As of 1/1/2023, The Living Legacy Foundation of Maryland and Washington Regional Transplant Community have merged.
+OPO-specific reports (OSRs) will reflect this change beginning with the Spring 2023 OSRs (July, 2023).

 OPTN/SRTR Annual Data Report